Skip to content

 • 33 cm: 902 – 928 MHz

 To use amateur radio equipment, you need to pass a license test (the license is free but there can be a fee for administering the exam).
 More information about how to become a licensed radio amateur, can be found on the American Radio Relay League website.
 Radios used in the ARS must at minimum be Part 15B certified.
-We recommend the BTECH UV-5X3 for amateur radio use.
-It is a tri-band radio that can be operated on the 2 m, 1.25 m, and 70 cm amateur radio bands.
+For current amateur-radio choices, compare capabilities in the licensed-service guide and select equipment that covers the bands and features authorized for your license class.

 As you can see, each of these services has advantages and disadvantages.
 Whichever service is right for you, however, BTECH can supply the cost-effective radio you need.